 Paying for Nursing Home Care

-The extraordinary cost of long-term nursing care can swiftly deplete a person's life savings and create great hardship for the spouse who remains in the community.
+The extraordinary cost of long-term nursing care can swiftly deplete a person’s life savings and create great hardship for the spouse who remains in the community.
 Inability to pay for care for a family member with Alzheimers or other cognitive disorders may result in inadequate arrangements patched together by desperate family members.
-Medicare and most health insurance plans do not pay for this kind of care in either a residence or a nursing home.
+Medicare and most health insurance plans don’t pay for this kind of care in either a residence or a nursing home.

 Transfers of the Home or Other Assets

 Certain exceptions exist to the basic transfer penalty rules.
 Assets can be protected within the laws created by Congress for this program.
+We help our clients take full advantage of all such opportunities.

 For more information on navigating the minefield of real estate transactions in Elder Law planning, please see Preserving the Primary Residence.